A creative approach to teaching and learning

 Jennifer Donovan: Pedagogy – Level I

 Jennifer Donovan teaches at Clear Creek Elementary School in Shawnee, Kansas.
 She is a past president of the Kansas Orff Chapter and has served on the AOSA National Board of Trustees as Region III representative and treasurer.
-She served as national conference chair for the 2016 AOSA Conference in Atlantic City and serves in the same position for the 2020 AOSA Conference in Kansas City.
+She served as national conference chair for the 2016 AOSA Conference in Atlantic City and served in the same position for the 2020 AOSA Conference in Kansas City.
 Jennifer served on the 2009 and 2018 Kansas Teacher of the Year teams.
 The 2012 recipient of the World Village Wildcard scholarship, Jennifer attended the JaSeSoiRy World Village in Finland.

-Karen Benson: Pedagogy – Level III
+Connie Van Engen: Pedagogy – Level III

 Kelly Whisinnand teaches at Reeder Elementary School in Omaha, Nebraska.
 She teaches preschool through fifth-grade students and conducts the fourth- and fifth-grade choir.
 She also directs the seventh- and eighth-grade show choirs at Beadle Middle School.
 Kelly has served as treasurer for the Great Plains Orff Chapter and is currently serving on the AOSA National Board of Trustees.
 She received her Orff Schulwerk Certification from the University of Nebraska-Lincoln and Southern Methodist University.
 She apprenticed with Sarah Richardson to become a movement instructor and with Julie Blakeslee to become a recorder instructor.
 Kelly presented at the 2016 AOSA National Conference in Atlantic City and the 2019 AOSA National Conference in Salt Lake City

 Greg Gooden retired from a 39-year career as a music teacher in May 2020.
 The last 15 of those years were spent teaching military children at Fort Riley Elementary School.
 He is the director of the Geary County Children’s Choir and previously directed the McPherson Arts Council Children’s Choir.
 He is a past president of the Kansas Orff Chapter.
 Greg was the Elementary Outstanding Music Teacher of the Year in 2006 and 2012 for the North Central District KMEA.
 He was a presenter at the 2005 AOSA National Conference in Birmingham and the 2006 National Conference in Omaha.
-Greg has been the Orff course director at Baker University since its inception there.
+Greg has been the Orff course director at Baker University since its inception.
 He retired from serving as the recorder instructor at the end of 2021.